Dagoba (band): Izakar's departure

 On 23 July 2012, Izakar, the band's lead guitarist, announced via Facebook, that he was leaving the band due to "Irreconcilable differences with one of the band members" and that he was now mainly focusing on his side projects Blazing War Machine and the Full Metal Studio.
 Though he would not disclose who in particular prompted his decision, he stated that he "wishes Dagoba all the best" and thanked them for the years they have played together.

 Franky Costanza and Z's departure

 On 25 May 2016 it was announced that drummer Franky Constanza and guitarist Z were both leaving the band.
-Nicolas Bastos (L'Esprit du Clan, Deep In Hate) was announced as the new drummer and Jean-Laurent Ducroiset of Xplore Yesterday was announced as the new guitarist.
+Nicolas Bastos (L'Esprit du Clan, Deep In Hate) was announced as the new drummer, and Jean-Laurent Ducroiset of Xplore Yesterday was announced as the new guitarist.

 JL Ducroiset's departure

 On 21 December 2017, Dagoba announced that they parted ways with guitarist JL Ducroiset.
 Richard De Mello (a.k.a.
-Ritch DM) current guitarist in the black metal act, Deluge was announced as the new guitarist.
+Ritch DM), the current guitarist in the black metal act, Deluge was announced as the new guitarist.